DeNepo/databases/isolate/week-1/EXERCISES.md

 </details>

 ## Where Or
-<details><summary>Show all employees' first name, last name, title and city whose title mentions IT and that live in the city of Calgary or Lethbridge</summary>
+<details><summary>23.
+Show all employees' first name, last name, title and city whose title mentions IT and that live in the city of Calgary or Lethbridge</summary>

 ```sql
 SELECT